R/0114/7/0009 | MQA/SWA11955 (20.01.2029)

 The duration of study is six-months full-time or equivalent part-time.
 Full-time students will undertake four units of study per semester whereas part-time students may take two units per semester.

-A semester consists of 13 weeks.
-Each unit consists of 24 face to face contact hours and 12 online contact hours.
+A semester consists of 16 weeks.
+Each unit consists of 36 contact hours.
 In addition to formal class time, students are expected to participate in peer teaching sessions to give them an opportunity to experiment with language teaching techniques and critically evaluate them, as well as conduct real-life classroom teaching for relevant practical units.

 MAT4101 Phonology and Grammar for English Teachers

 This unit will develop students’ knowledge of phonology of the English language to prepare them to teach English effectively.
 It will also develop students’ knowledge of the morphology and syntax of the English language, enabling students to compare and contrast English language grammar with that of one or more local major languages, and to apply this knowledge to teaching English grammar.